91nunocosta/python-package/.github/pull_request_template.md

 <!-- markdownlint-disable first-line-heading -->

+***Before opening the PR make sure to follow the [contribution guidelines](../CONTRIBUTING.md).***

 ## BREAKING CHANGE (remove if there are no breaking changes)

 - *breaking change 1*
 - *breaking change 2*
-    ...
 - *breaking change n*

 ## Goal

 Explain why you are opening the PR.

 - **Does the PR close an open issue?**

   Link it here with `closes #ISSUE_NUMBER`.

 - **Does the PR introduce a new feature?**

    Please write this section according to the [feature issue template](./../ISSUE_TEMPLATE/feature_request.md) You can also open an Issue and link it here.

 - **Does the PR introduces fixes a bug?**

   Please write this section according to the [bug issue template](./../ISSUE_TEMPLATE/bug_report.md).
   You can also open an Issue and link it here.

 - **None of the above applies?**

   Write a brief explanation of the improvement you want to introduce.
   Mention what the situation is before the improvement and the expected outcome.

 ## How?